Wadu436/start-axum/README.md

 # Leptos Axum Starter Template

 This is a template for use with the [Leptos](https://github.com/leptos-rs/leptos) web framework and the [cargo-leptos](https://github.com/akesson/cargo-leptos) tool using [Axum](https://github.com/tokio-rs/axum).
+Additionally, it has [Tailwind](https://tailwindcss.com/) preconfigured and is customized to my preferences.

 ## Creating your template repo